Fresh Vietnamese Spring Rolls with Shrimp and/or Pork

-- 8 oz. package dried rice vermicelli noodles or "rice sticks", cooked to package instructions
+- 8 oz.
+(227 g) package dried rice vermicelli noodles or "rice sticks", cooked to package instructions

-- 1 medium cucumber , cut into thin strips
+- 1 medium (1 medium) cucumber , cut into thin strips

 - fresh herbs: mint, asian basil, Vietnamese coriander, Vietnamese perilla or cilantro

-- 12 8-inch rice paper wrappers or rice paper spring roll wrappers
+- 12 8-inch (12 8-inch) rice paper wrappers or rice paper spring roll wrappers

-In medium bowl, combine all dip ingredients together (hoisin, peanut butter, rice vinegar, sesame oil, and optional water if needed).
+- In a bowl, combine all dip ingredients together (hoisin, peanut butter, rice vinegar, sesame oil, and optional chili garlic sauce and optional water, if needed).
 Use a fork to help blend well.

-Start by preparing the pork.
-Bring medium pot of water to boil and add pork.
+- Cook the Pork.
+Cook using any method you prefer: grill, pan sear, bake, etc...
+We love to used grilled pork steaks, but traditionally it is commonly boiled.
+To Boil: Bring medium pot of water to boil and add pork.
 Boil the pork on medium heat for about 15-25 minutes or until the pork is cooked.
 Remove from water, allow to cool and slice into thin strips.

-For the shrimp, heat a medium pan, add vegetable oil.
+- Cook the Shrimp: Cook using any method you prefer: grill, pan sear, boil, broil, etc...
+We prefer to pan sear.To Pan Sear: Heat a medium pan, add vegetable oil.
 Lay shrimp on pan and sear on both sides until shrimp becomes pink and cooked.
 Remove shrimp from heat, allow to cool and slice each shrimp lengthwise in half.